kitft/funsearch/README.md

 - `--islands`: The number of islands for the island model in the genetic algorithm.
 Default is 10.
 - `--reset`: The time between island resets in seconds.
 Default is 600 (10 minutes).
 - `--duration`: The duration in seconds for which the search should run.
 Default is 3600 (1 hour).
 - `--temperature`: LLM temperature.
-Default is 1.
+Default is 1.0.
+Can also give a list of temperatures - one for each entry in --model.
+Format: "temperature1,temperature2,..."
+- `--team`: Wandb team/entity for logging (optional)

 ```
 Here, we are searching for the algorithm to find maximum cap sets for dimension 11.